Avoiding Freeriding & Good Faith Violations in Stocks

 The Mechanics of a Freeride Transaction

 A typical freeride transaction unfolds as follows: An investor buys securities without sufficient settled cash in their account.
-Before the settlement of the purchase, they sell the securities, anticipating that the sales proceeds will cover the initial buy order.
+Before the purchase is settled, they sell the securities, anticipating that the sales proceeds will cover the initial buy order.
 However, since the purchase was never truly funded by the investor’s own money, it constitutes a freeriding violation.

 Freeriding Versus Good Faith Violations